KartoffelChipss/splatoon3api/README.md

 - **JP:** Japan
 - **AP:** Hong Kong, South Korea (Asia/Pacific)

-Please note, that the Hexcolors can be a bit off the real colors.
+Please note that the hexcolors may differ a little from the real colors.
 If you want the most accurate colors, you should use RGBA.

 It should return something like this:
 ```js